AsheriasI/AsheriasI/README.md

 Thanks for visiting my page!
 I'm Ansh, a 4th year Engineer at the University of Cambridge (MEng) specialising in Information and Bioengineering.

-I'm enthusiastic to learn more about NLP, GNNs, and RL, so do reach out!
+I'm enthusiastic to learn more about NLP, GNNs, and RL and ML in general so do reach out!